 Founders of The Whistling Kettle tea shop.
-Our story started in 2004 when we decided to quit their jobs in NYC and follow their entrepreneurial spirits.
-Drinking tea became a habit for better health, but there wasn’t any consumer friendly store to buy tea locally.
+Their story started in 2004 when they decided to quit their jobs in NYC and follow their entrepreneurial spirits.
+Drinking tea became a habit for better health, but there wasn’t any consumer-friendly store to buy tea locally.
 The tea rooms at the time were all based on the Victorian era, not on the 21st century.

 Kei grew up in Japan and moved to USA at the age of 14, now living in Portland, Oregon.
-Kei takes advantage of being bi-lingual of Japanese and English for his research and writing.
-Information you find in his blogs are combination of both best contents and researches from Japan and all around the world.
+Kei takes advantage of being bilingual in Japanese and English for his research and writing.
+Information you find on his blogs is a combination of both best content and research from Japan and all around the world.

 Elyse Petersen worked as a Global Tea Ambassador in Wazuka, Kyoto, Japan with the International Tea Farms Alliance.
 Through her time in Japan, she made many connections with tea farmers and was inspired by the passion farmers had for their tea.
 She is now the founder of Tealet, a marketplace that connects drinkers with tea growers around the world.